 Now that you’re going to bed at the same time each night creating a pre-bed ritual is the next best sleep hygiene habit.
 Many sound sleepers suggest parsing the hour before bedtime into 20-minute segments, where you get everything ready for the next day, take a hot shower, and relax or meditate.

 If you find yourself lying in bed unable to drift off after 10 minutes, it’s recommended that you get up and try to relax somewhere else, like a chair in your office or on the couch.
 You can try and find relaxation through gentle breathing, meditation, or splashing warm water on your face.
 Steer clear of electronics or reading, as these will only keep your brain active.

-Maintaining excellent sleep hygiene is a key part of cultivating great overall health and wellness.
+Maintaining excellent sleep rituals and hygiene is a key part of cultivating great overall health and wellness.
 Happy sleeping!